-Placing a forward-facing child seat in the front seat of a car equipped with a passenger airbag can be hazardous.
-If the car seat is too far forward, or the child's head is thrown forward during a collision, an inflating passenger's airbag can strike the child with enough force to cause very serious or fatal injuries.
+Placing a forward-facing child seat in the front seat of a vehicle equipped with a passenger's airbag can be hazardous.
+If the vehicle seat is too far forward, or the child best is far forward, or the child's head is thrown forward during a collision, an inflating passenger's airbag can strike the child with enough force to cause very serious or fatal injuries.
 If a small child must be closely watched, we recommend that another adult sit in the back seat with the child.
 Improperly placing a forwardfacing child seat in the front seat can result in serious injury or death if the airbags inflate.